Ste29/blog-dev/content/post/knowledge-as-a-code.md

 ## Obsidian
 Due to the problems listed in previous section, I slowly started writing my notes on my pc.
-I tried several stuffs from plain words file, to latex, onenote but the most handful one was [obsidian](https://obsidian.md/).
+I tried several softwares: plain words file, latex, onenote but the most handful one was [obsidian](https://obsidian.md/).
  ![Obsidian main page](https://raw.githubusercontent.com/Ste29/blog-dev/main/static/img/blog/obsidian.jpeg)
 Obsidian is a tool which allows to create notes in markdown and connect different files in a powerful knowledge